kanuri-sundeep/Mlops/Readme.md

 We use HYDRA for configuration management

-We link all the abbove tools
+We link all the above tools

+Here agenda is how to link different components of Mlops.